Skip to content

 Thames Coast Kiwi Care is a long term community driven project which has the support of mana whenua Ngāti Tamaterā.
-Our primary goal is to help wild kiwi thrive by engaging the community to protect and enhance the kiwi population and their precious habitat.
+Our primary goal is to help wild kiwi and other native species thrive by engaging the community to protect and enhance the kiwi population and the precious habitat.

 TCKC was set up by the Thames Coast Protection Society in 2006, with support from the Department of Conservation Te Papa Atawhai, Ngāti Tamaterā, and local landowners.